qakaio/qakaio/README.md

 # 👋 Hi, I'm Kaio Garcia

 **Staff QA Engineer • Test Automation Architect • Quality Engineering Leader**
 🎯 **10+ years** building scalable test automation frameworks, CI/CD quality gates, and test strategies that prevent defects instead of just finding them.
-I'm also the creator of @testersguild, where I guide other QAs through the challenges of professional recognition.
+I'm also the creator of <a src="https://testersguild.github.io">Testers Guild</a>, where I guide other QAs through the challenges of professional recognition.

 ---